 Moil Creek, a tributary to Ikalukrok Creek, has degraded water quality with 95% of water samples exceeding the chronic aquatic life criteria for cadmium, copper, nickel, and zinc and 65% have a pH below the chronic criteria.
 Metals concentrations are high, especially copper, iron, aluminum, and zinc (Weber Scannell and Ott, 2006).
-Moil Creek is small with summer discharges typically ranging from three to five cfs (Figure 62).
+Moil Creek is small with summer discharges typically ranging from three to five cfs (Figure 61).
+This site was not sampled in 2020.